StreetPass Mii Plaza: StreetPass Slot Racer'Slot Car Rivals

 StreetPass Slot Racer (サクッと! スロットカー, Sakutto!
-Slot Car), known in North America as Slot Car Rivals, is a racing game developed by Good-Feel.
+Surotto Kā), known in North America as Slot Car Rivals, is a racing game developed by Good-Feel.
 StreetPass Slot Racer involves the player racing up to 10 other players along a selection of courses.
 As different achievements are gained, the number of courses available increases and "special" cars become available.
 Standard cars are customisable, but none of the special cars are.
 The game completes when the player beats the world champion (although a faster time is available to play against after this).

 StreetPass Trader'Market Crashers

 StreetPass Trader, known in North America as Market Crashers, is a business simulation game developed by Good-Feel.
 This game is based on a stock–buying-and-selling game, and features various companies (all based on other StreetPass Mii Plaza games, for example "Conqueror Construction" being inspired by StreetPass Battle'Warrior's Way).
 The stocks become more volatile the further the player progresses, but there are also purchasing opportunities and achievements available.